 The more people get their hands on ADA, the more the coin looks to be growing.

 IOTA is currently selling for $1.71, which puts the coin up 6.16% in the past 24 hours.

 IOTA has paired with end-to-end IT services company DXC Technology in a presentation on Industry 4.0 services.
 The presentation will “present practical solutions using blockchain technology integral for secure digital transformation services.”

 This news may be having an indirect effect on IOTA’s growth, although at this point it’s difficult to tell for sure.

 Monero is currently selling for $235.27, which puts the coin up 5.65% in the past 24 hours.

 Yesterday, Monero celebrated its 4-year anniversary, and perhaps the celebrations are carrying over to today.

-There are chatterings that privacy coins like Monero are receiving a price boost because of the Verge/Pornhub deal.
+There are chatterings that privacy coins like Monero are receiving a price boost because of privacy coin Verge’s most recent deal.
 However, this certainly isn’t airtight reasoning, given that the originator of the deal, Verge (XVG), has been crashing ever since making the announcement.
 Verge is currently down a further 4.59% in the past 24 hours.